steamos-community/stephensons-rocket/README.md

 # How to install?

-A DVD image is always available via BitTorrent at http://directhex.github.io/steamos-installer/
+A DVD image is always available at http://stephensonsrocket.horse/

 To get started, download the torrent.